Gyroscope: Precession

 Gyroscopic precession is torque induced.
-Described as the rate of change of the angular momentum and angular velocity that was produced by the same applied torque.
-This physical phenomenon results in the seemingly impossible dynamic occurrences.
-For example, a spinning top.
-This gyroscopic process is taken advantage of in many aerospace circumstances, such as airplanes and helicopters to help guide them into a desired orientation.
+It is the rate of change of the angular momentum that is produced by the applied torque.
+Precession produces counterintuitive dynamic results such as a spinning top not falling over.
+Precession is used in aerospace applications for sensing changes of attitude and direction.

 Contemporary uses

 Steadicam

-A Steadicam rig was employed during the filming of Return of the Jedi, in conjunction with two gyroscopes for extra stabilization, to film the background plates for the speeder bike chase.
+A Steadicam rig was employed during the filming of the 1983 film Return of the Jedi, in conjunction with two gyroscopes for extra stabilization, to film the background plates for the speeder bike chase.
 Steadicam inventor Garrett Brown operated the shot, walking through a redwood forest, running the camera at one frame per second.
 When projected at 24 frames per second, it gave the impression of flying through the air at perilous speeds.

 Heading indicator

 The heading indicator or directional gyro has an axis of rotation that is set horizontally, pointing north.
 Unlike a magnetic compass, it does not seek north.
 When being used in an airplane, for example, it will slowly drift away from north and will need to be reoriented periodically, using a magnetic compass as a reference.